 This course is the second half of a standard one-year course in elementary algebra.
-Topics to be covered include polynomials, products and factors, quadratic equations, rational expressions and equations, and radical expressions and equations.
+Topics to be covered include polynomials, products and factors, solutions and graphs of quadratic equations, rational expressions and equations, and radical expressions and equations.
 (5 lec hrs.)